-The wait has been long but the gloomy weather is expected to fade away with a warm couple of weeks on the cards, plus this month also brings hope and a closer return to normality as the remaining restrictions are lifted.
-This summer, we’re all raring to go and luckily there are plenty of fantastic things on the horizon this June to start the season with a bang and make up for some of last year’s summer stuck in lockdown.
+This summer, we’re all raring to go and luckily there are plenty of fantastic things on the horizon this June to start the season with a bang.
 Fancy getting your calendar jam-packed again?
+From candlelight concerts to tasty food and drink offerings, you’ll be spoiled for choice when it comes to getting your dose of good grub and culture.
 Check out our guide to some of the best things to do this June in Bristol.

 Tucked away in a woodland area near Long Ashton and just four miles away from Bristol city centre, you’ll find Poolside Pad – a gorgeous little cabin looking out at the valley.
 It’s a far cry from the city life that we’re used to – swapping concrete and the sounds of scuffling humans and traffic, for wonderful nature and the peaceful songs of nearby tweeting birds.
 Once you do find this getaway pad, however, the real fun begins – with guests being able to plunge into the private pool and take in the idyllic views.